 WHEN someone says, “Wives belong at home with the children,” many people, especially ideological feminists and liberal journalists, go ballistic over the sexism they see directed at women.

 What they don’t realize — because they’ve trained themselves to ignore men’s side to the gender coin (see my blog’s “About the Author“) and are hence blind to anti-male sexism — is that “Wives belong at home with the children” means the husband belongs away from home without the children.
 It means he must leave the home and the people he loves and go to a workplace where he is often surrounded by, as CBSNews.com columnist Steve Tobak puts it, “sniper employees ready to shoot you in the back the minute you turn around” because they aim to look good by making you look bad.
 He must do this to raise an income so that she can stay at home to raise the children.
 (And so that she can enjoy the children’s love and adorableness even as she sacrifices to tend to their needs; he sacrifices, too, but I’ve never heard a man talk about his cut-throat-competitive sniper co-workers’ and bosses’ love and adorableness.)

 “Wives belong at home with the children” means keeping him in his “place” every bit as much as it means keeping her in her “place.”

-The statement’s sexism, which feminists and the mainstream media see as applying only to women, is in fact two-way and equally hurtful — or helpful, depending on your ideology — to both sexes.
+So when people say, “Women belong at home with the children,” the statement’s sexism, which feminists and the mainstream media see as applying only to women, is in fact two-way and equally hurtful — or helpful, depending on your ideology — to both sexes.

 No one does anything without a pay-off, real or perceived, immediate or later.